shea-parkes/neovim-config/README.md

 An `Open with NeoVim` entry for Windows Explorer can be created by importing `open_with_neovim.reg` using `regedit` (when ran as administrator).

+There is one git default that is worth changing to play ~better with ~Fugitive IMHO.
+I prefer to have it infer the desired upstream when I push, and that's not the default to make git noobs be explicit.
+To make it the default, change your `.gitconfig` thusly:
+`git config --global push.default current`